Nikki C is wearing the 'Casual Tank' in mint and the 'Swift Bra' in stellar.

 - Pack your bag, then unpack it and see if there are things that you really don't need.
 Ask your friends what they put in their bags.

-- Find out what your hospital provides so you don’t bring those items with you.
+- I remember googling, 'what do hospitals provide for labour and delivery,' and this was crucial as all hospitals/centres are different!
+Find out what your hospital provides so you don’t bring those items with you.

 - Pack earplugs if you are going public!